 Mel here, with some real talk about the price of Beefcake swimsuits.

 When I began researching how to set retail prices, I discovered that very few companies will admit how much it costs to produce their clothes.
 The only company practicing this "radical transparency" was Everlane, and I was stunned when they said most retailers mark up their clothes between five and six times the cost of manufacturing.
 This means a $35 swimsuit probably costs between $1.10 and $2.19 to produce, and that number includes raw materials AND labor.
-No matter what country you live in, there's no way a person getting paid less than $2.19 to sew a swimsuit is making a living wage.
+No matter what country you live in, there's no way getting paid less than $2.19 to sew an entire swimsuit is a living wage.